lmfit/uncertainties/doc/index.rst

 Whether this works depends on your system (this does not require any manual download, but does require setuptools_).
-Under Unix, it may be necessary to prefix this command with ``sudo``, so that the installation program has enough access rights to the system.
+Under Unix, it may be necessary to prefix this command with ``sudo``, so that the installation program has sufficient access rights to the system.

 Manual download and install
 ---------------------------